When to Use the Celtic Cross Spread

 The Celtic Cross is also not suited to repeating the same question.
 If you asked it yesterday and did not like the answer, pulling it again today will not change the underlying energy.
 The cards tend to reflect what is actually there, not what you are hoping to see.
 Sit with a reading for at least a few weeks before returning to the same question, and let the situation develop before asking again.

-For those newer to the practice, how to do the Celtic Cross spread walks through each position in detail and helps you build the interpretive foundation the spread requires before the reading becomes more than the sum of its parts.
-When you are ready to use it for relationship questions specifically, the best tarot spreads for relationships will help you decide which approach fits the question you are actually carrying.
+How to do the Celtic Cross spread walks through each position in detail and helps you build the interpretive foundation the spread requires before the reading becomes more than the sum of its parts.
+For relationship questions specifically, the best tarot spreads for relationships will help you decide which approach fits the question you are actually carrying.